Recruitment for membership bodies

 - Hiring from an agency background without appreciating that representing collective member interests requires a fundamentally different set of instincts than serving a single client

-At manager and director level, these mismatches are not just frustrating.
+- Hiring someone who understands public affairs broadly but not the specific dynamics, commercial, regulatory, political, of your sector At manager and director level, these mismatches are not just frustrating.
 They are visible.
-To your members, to government, to the stakeholders your organisation depends on.
+To your members, to government, to the stakeholders your organisation depends on for influence.

 The voice of your members is not a role you can afford to fill with someone who is almost right.